yingweiwo

 ADME/Pharmacokinetics

-In addition, we assessed important ADME (absorption, distribution, metabolism and excretion) parameters (Table 1), indicating a very promising pharmacokinetic profile for Liproxstatin-1.
-In summary, the initial SAR results provide the rationale for further improvement of Liproxstatin-1 by medicinal chemistry.[1]
+In addition, we evaluated important ADME (absorption, distribution, metabolism, and excretion) parameters (Table 1), and the results showed that Liproxstatin-1 has very promising pharmacokinetic characteristics.
+In summary, the preliminary SAR results provide a theoretical basis for further improvement of Liproxstatin-1 through medicinal chemistry.
+[1]

 References